 Healing Dental Cavities

 There are many blogs and YouTube videos out there that will tell you how to heal cavities.
 I’m not going to go there, because although I know my two cavities were healed, I do not know exactly how it happened.
 That would be speculation.
 I will say the number #1 change I made in the period between dental visits was a drastic increase in ice cream consumption.
 I went from having ice cream a few times a year to daily.

-I took notes during Cure Tooth Decay presentation.
+I took notes during the Cure Tooth Decay presentation.
 Some ideas I walked away with:

-- Consume foods and supplements that are high in the fat soluble vitamins (A, D, E, K).
-This comes from dairy, especially from grass fed sources.
+- Consume foods and supplements that are high in fat-soluble vitamins (A, D, E, K).
+This comes from dairy, especially from grass-fed sources.
 Supplements such as fermented cod liver oil and butter oil are recommended.
 Vitamin K2 is especially interesting, as it hadn’t been discovered at the time Dr. Price did his research.
 He theorized there was a nutrient that was important to dental health, which he referred to as Activator X. That turned out to be K2.

 - Limit or eliminate grains.
-Grains by themselves aren’t necessarily bad, but we rarely use the traditional techniques of grain preparation such as soaking, sprouting and fermenting.
-One critique of modern grains is that because they do not use traditional preparation methods, then can have a demineralizing effect.
+Grains by themselves aren’t necessarily bad, but we rarely use the traditional techniques of grain preparation such as soaking, sprouting, and fermenting.
+One critique of modern grains is that because they do not use traditional preparation methods, they can have a demineralizing effect.
 Healing cavities begins with remineralization.